jfabello/gc-platform-api-client/docs/classes/externalcontacts-api.md

 - [`postExternalcontactsMergeContacts`](#postexternalcontactsmergecontacts) - Merge two contacts into a new contact record
 - [`postExternalcontactsOrganizationNotes`](#postexternalcontactsorganizationnotes) - Create a note for an external organization
 - [`postExternalcontactsOrganizations`](#postexternalcontactsorganizations) - Create an external organization
+- [`postExternalcontactsOrganizationsEnrich`](#postexternalcontactsorganizationsenrich) - Modify or create an External Org, with powerful behaviors for finding and combining data with pre-existing External Orgs.
 - [`postExternalcontactsOrganizationsSchemas`](#postexternalcontactsorganizationsschemas) - Create a schema
 - [`postExternalcontactsRelationships`](#postexternalcontactsrelationships) - Create a relationship
 - [`putExternalcontactsContact`](#putexternalcontactscontact) - Update an external contact